Ontario College Diploma | 4 semesters | Barrydowne

 In the first year of the program, you will experiment with a diverse cross-section of media applications, including drawing, two and three-dimensional design, illustration, graphic design, printmaking, digital photography, and multimedia artwork.
 This hands-on intensive year allows you to explore a wide range of media, subject, and style to strengthen your creative and artistic talents.

 In the second year, you may choose to work in an area of specialization such as drawing/illustration/painting, painting/mixed media/3D work, printmaking/mixed media, digital photography/multimedia, or you may explore the whole range of media opportunities with your work program.
-You will be guided throughout these studio courses by practicing artists who have a broad range of media capabilities.
+You will be guided throughout these studio courses by practicing artists who have a broad range of media capabilities, and with two semesters of Business of the Arts related classes, projects, and activities, you'll gain the tools to begin establishing your brand/business, and a sense of what direction to focus on relative to your personal style and philosophy.

 2 years - 4 semesters